|

 • Location: Town Centre Park, 1299 Pinetree Way, Coquitlam

-Located in Coquitlam’s Town Centre Park, the Lights at Lafarge is a spectacular outdoor light display surrounding Lafarge Lake.
+Located in Coquitlam’s Town Centre Park, the Lights at Lafarge is put on by the City of Coquitlam, and it expands each year.
+The best part – it’s complimentary!
 While the park has plenty of free parking, on dry nights, the spots fill up quickly.

-There are many highlights in this winter display, including a glowing blue waterfall, a 90-foot caterpillar, and my favorite, an outdoor dining table complete with a chandelier.
+Get into the holiday spirit by enjoying a brisk 1.2 km loop walk around the lake.
+There are many highlights in the Lafarge event, including a glowing blue waterfall, a 90-foot caterpillar, and my favorite, an outdoor dining table complete with a chandelier.

 Lights at Lafarge is a fun family event, and it’s not unusual to see lots of families with little ones in strollers as well as their four-legged friends.